Why Heroin Addiction is Rising While Other Drug Addiction is Declining

 800-934-1582

-The average age of first use of non-medical prescription opiates and first use of heroin is similar, around age 23.
+The average age of first use of non-medical prescription opioids and first use of heroin is similar, around age 23.
 According to the Centers for Disease Control, addiction to heroin and prescription opiate medications go hand in hand.

 Why Prescription Opiate Users Move on to Heroin